Spider (British band): Career

-Spider formed in 1976, consisted of four young men from Wallasey, including two brothers, none of whom had played in bands before.
+Spider formed in 1976, consisting of four young men from Wallasey, including brothers Brian and Rob Burrows, none of whom had played in bands before.

-After releasing "Children of the Street" on the Alien Record Label, Spider were playing, on average 20 dates a month, which included a support slot on the Uriah Heep 1980 Winter Tour.
+After the release of their sophomore single "Children of the Street" on the independent label Alien Records, Spider were playing an average of 20 shows a month, which included a support slot on the Uriah Heep 1980 Winter Tour.

-1982 proved to be the band's most lucrative year.
-It began in late 1981 when the band were contracted to record for BBC Radio 1 Friday Rock Show.
-The producer, Tony Wilson, introduced them to Maggi Farren, who set up a recording deal with Creole Records as well as getting the band a support slot on the 1981 Slade Winter Tour.
+1982 proved to be the band's most commercially successful year, following music industry buzz generated when BBC Radio 1 commissioned them to perform on Friday Rock Show the previous year.
+The show's producer, Tony Wilson, introduced them to Maggi Farren, who set up a recording deal with Creole Records, as well as getting the band a support slot on Slade's 1981 winter tour.

-Spider released the single "Talkin' 'bout Rock 'n' Roll" with Creole, which featured as part of BBC Radio 1's play list.
+Spider released the single "Talkin' 'bout Rock 'n' Roll" with Creole, which featured on BBC Radio 1's playlist.
 They then went into the studio to begin recording their first album Rock 'n' Roll Gypsies, to be released on the Creole label also.
-However RCA, who had made a late bid for the band, and after negotiations, Spider signed a six-year recording contract with the record label.
+However RCA made a late bid for the band, and after negotiations, Spider signed a six-year recording contract with the them.

-1982 continued with Spider packing out the Marquee Club once a month.
-They supported Alice Cooper on the British leg of his Special Forces Tour.
-They played at the Reading Festival on Sunday 29 August 1982, as well as securing a support slot on the mammoth Gillan Tour in coincidence with the release of their first album.
+1982 continued with Spider playing consistently sold out monthly shows at the Marquee Club and supporting Alice Cooper on the British leg of his Special Forces Tour, playing at the Reading Festival on Sunday 29 August 1982, and securing a support slot on a much-anticipated Gillan tour, which coincided with the release of Spider's first album, Rock 'n' Roll Gypsies.

-Dave Bryce, guitarist, currently plays with London rock band AWOL.
+The band released two more albums, 1984's Rough Justice, and 1986's Raise the Banner (For Rock 'n' Roll), then split that year.

+The band had announced a reunion in 2016, but this was cancelled due to unforeseen circumstances.

-On 22 July 2022 it was announced on the bands Facebook page that Colin Harkness had died, at the age of 62.
+On 22 July 2022, it was announced on the band's official Facebook page that Colin Harkness had died at the age of 62.

+Dave Bryce, guitarist, currently plays with the London-based rock band A.W.O.L., who are named after the opening track on Spider's debut album, Rock 'n' Roll Gypsies.